xdoko01/pgRPG/README.md

   - [ ] BUG - on the map the second layer is not transparent but has black background
   - [ ] Template not only from files but also from previous entities definition in the quest file - implement copy entity method, maybe on esper level.
 Then use it in quest definition.
   - [ ] optimize  `map.get_tile_images_by_rect(layer, camera.map_screen_rect)` function. there are unnecessary calculation being done every cycle - tiles to show
-  - [ ] Load all entities synonyms at the beginning so that entity names can be used in all component definitions
+  - [x] Load all entities synonyms at the beginning so that entity names can be used in all component definitions
+  - [ ] Revise usage of `dict.get()` because it is always returning None if value is not found.
+Sometimes I want the `KeyError` when the key does not exist and not `None`.
 ## Questions
   - [ ] should position fixing be part of collision system or in separate component/processors?